phun-ky/grunt-mustache/README.md

 A grunt plugin to concatinate mustache template files

 ## Getting Started
-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with:
+Install this grunt plugin next to your project's [Gruntfile.js][getting_started] with:

 `npm install grunt-mustache`